namiecake/CS234-project/README.md

 | Kneeling | **SigLIP2-SO400M** | `webli` | — (extension) |
 | Splits | **SigLIP2-SO400M** | `webli` | — (extension) |

+We also ran the following.
+All goal baseline regularization is done with alpha = 0.5.
+1. ViT-bigG-14 kneeling with goal baseline regularization
+2. SigLIP kneeling with goal baseline regularization
+3. ViT-H-14 kneeling with goal baseline regularization
+4. ViT-H-14 kneeling with no goal baseline regularization
+5. SigLIP arms raised raised
+6. SigLIP hands on hips

 #### example tmux setup:
 ```bash
 # make a new tmux session